 Capital assets are reported as assets in the government-wide Statement of Net Assets.
 Capital assets are recorded at historical cost and depreciated over their estimated useful lives unless they are inexhaustible, such as land.
 Depreciation is not recorded on items classified as construction in progress.
 Depreciation expense is reported in the government-wide Statement of Activities.
 Depreciation is recorded using the straight-line method over the estimated useful lives of the capital assets.
+As of June 30, 2007, the Authority has no capital assets.

-Budgeting
+Budgeting .

-In compliance with the Tri-Party Agreement (See Note 4), the Authority's board members should annually adopt an unappropriated budget for the General Fund.
+In compliance with the Tri-Party Agreement (See Note 4), the Authority's board members adopted an unappropriated budget for the General Fund.